edward-shen/ayaya/README.md

 ## Installation

+### Building manually

+This method is recommended as it produces the smallest binary size, 6732 bytes.

+You must be running Linux or Windows.
+MacOS support not guaranteed.
+Windows platform support currently at Tier 3.
+The instructions below are for Linux, please modify for your platform as needed.

+1. `./build.sh`
+2. `mv target/<TARGET_TRIPLE>/release/ayaya ~/.cargo/bin/`

+### Via crates.io

+This method is discouraged as it produces a larger binary size, 15352 bytes.

 You must be running Linux or Windows.
 MacOS support not guaranteed.
 Windows platform support currently at Tier 3.